rkagerer/DecodeEthTxn/README.md

 # Summary
-Quick and dirty tool that runs entirely on the client side and lets you decode a signed Ethereum transaction.
+Quick and dirty tool to decode a signed Ethereum transaction.
+Runs entirely on the client side.

 # Limitations
 Designed to only handle simple transactions (e.g. a straightforward transfer of ETH from one address to another).